Jay Ryan (artist): Biography

 In 2005 he published a book called 100 Posters, 134 Squirrels: A Decade of Hot Dogs, Large Mammals, and Independent Rock: The Handcrafted Art of Jay Ryan.
 He also provided the cover art for Michael Chabon's 2004 novel The Final Solution and publicity art for Chicago's 57th Street Art Fair.
+He was featured in the documentary film Just Like Being There (2012).

 Ryan had previously been a bassist for Braid, but left shortly after its formation.
-He then joined Hubcap before forming Dianogah in 1995.
+He then joined Hubcap, before forming Dianogah in 1995.

-Jay Ryan attended New Trier High School in Winnetka, IL.
+Jay Ryan attended New Trier High School in Winnetka, Illinois.